FamilyTreesNet/szewczyk/README.md

 Katarzyna always mentioned Lancut which is about 1.5 miles northwest of Kanczuga.
 She may have been born there.

 Ignacy had a book about Lezajsk which is about 2.5 miles north of Kanczuga.
 He may have come from Lezajsk.
-We called him JahJoo Szewczyk (the Polish name for grandfather).
+We called him Jaju Szewczyk (the Polish name for grandfather, which we pronounced JahJew).

 Katarzyna passed away in 1974.
 Her funeral was during a tremendous snowstorm.
 Ignacy passed away early September 1973, just weeks before his grandson's wedding Sept.
 22, 1973.